Dispersive analysis of $\mathbf\eta \rightarrow 3 \pi$: Consequences for

-The prediction for the slope mainly relies on the experimental information concerning the Dalitz plot distribution of $\eta\to\pi^+\pi^-\pi^0$ -- the theoretical constraints are not important in this connection.
+With the values of the coefficients in \eqref{eq:polyKchi6}, \eqref{eq:deltaKchi6}, the parametrization \eqref{eq:Dnapprox} reproduces our dispersive representation of the Dalitz plot distribution within 0.6 permille, throughout the physical region.
+It does not quite reach the remarkable precision of the polynomial representation on the disk $Z<Z^\mathrm{cusp}$, presumably because the extrapolation of the first few terms of the Taylor series does not describe the background underneath the cusps very accurately -- the presence of the resonance f$_0$(500) may accurately be accounted for only in the dispersive representation.\\ The error in the result for $\delta$ reflects the uncertainties of the dispersive representation.
+These subject the coefficients $\alpha$, $\beta$, $\gamma$ to the errors listed in \eqref{eq:polyKchi6} and also lead to correlations among them.
+When minimizing the discrepancy in the region $Z>Z^\mathrm{cusp}$, the errors then propagate into $\delta$.
+The evaluation shows that the strength of the cusps is rather sensitive to the uncertainties in the isospin breaking corrections -- the corresponding contribution to the error budget is even slightly larger than the Gaussian error, while the one from the noise in the phase shifts is negligible. \\ The prediction for the slope mainly relies on the experimental information concerning the Dalitz plot distribution of $\eta\to\pi^+\pi^-\pi^0$ -- the theoretical constraints are not important in this connection.
 This can be seen by comparing the polynomial approximations for the two dispersive solutions obtained if either the data on this decay or the theoretical constraints are ignored: fit$\chi_4$ versus fitK$_4$ -- the first represents the matching solution, which exclusively relies on theory, while the second is instead based on the KLOE data alone.
 The coefficients of the corresponding polynomial approximations are listed in Table \ref{tab:poly}.
 The comparison shows that the two representations of the Dalitz plot distribution in the neutral channel are consistent with one another.
 Concerning $\delta$, the results are even the same and for $\beta$, there is not much of a difference, either.
 For fit$\chi_4$, however, the uncertainties in $\alpha$ and $\gamma$ are much larger than for fitK$_4$: In this regard, the theoretical constraints are much weaker than the experimental ones.